 These lines called the axes divide the chart into hemispheres.
 The ascendant-descendant axis divides the horoscope into the upper and lower hemisphere.
 The lower hemisphere was below the horizon as seen from the place of your birth at the time of your birth, while the upper hemisphere was above it.

 The lower part of the horoscope is associated with how you subjectively perceive life, and the unconscious.
-The upper hemisphere is more about an objective experience and how you consciously experience the world.
+The upper hemisphere is more of an objective experience and how you consciously experience the world, what you achieve.

 People who have an emphasized lower hemisphere tend to be more introverted, while those with several planets in the upper hemisphere are usually extroverted.